MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/network-guidance.md

 ## Applications

 The following table lists the minimum recommended bandwidths for a smooth user experience.
+These recommendations are based on [Remote Desktop workloads](remote-desktop-workloads.md).

 | Workload type   | Recommended bandwidth |
 |-----------------|-----------------------|